wangqs13/wangqs13.github.io/_pages/about.md

 * 2025/02/10: Our paper "[A Note on Quantum Divide and Conquer for Minimal String Rotation](https://arxiv.org/abs/2210.09149)" was accepted by *Theoretical Computer Science*.
 * 2025/01/23: Our paper "[Quantum Algorithms for Matrix Geometric Means](https://arxiv.org/abs/2405.00673)" was accepted by *npj Quantum Information*.
 * 2024/12/24: Our paper "[Quantum Approximate $k$-Minimum Finding](https://arxiv.org/abs/2412.16586)" was on arXiv.
-* 2024/12/07: Our papers "[On Estimating the Trace of Quantum State Powers](https://arxiv.org/abs/2410.13559)" and "[Space-Bounded Quantum Interactive Proof Systems](https://arxiv.org/abs/2410.23958)" were accepted by the 28th Quantum Information Processing Conference (QIP 2025) as regular talks.
+* 2024/12/07: Our two works "[On Estimating the Trace of Quantum State Powers](https://arxiv.org/abs/2410.13559)" and "[Space-Bounded Quantum Interactive Proof Systems](https://arxiv.org/abs/2410.23958)" were accepted by the 28th Quantum Information Processing Conference (QIP 2025) as regular talks.
 * 2024/11/07: Our paper "[Quantum Algorithm for Sparse Online Learning with Truncated Gradient Descent](https://arxiv.org/abs/2411.03925)" was on arXiv.
 * 2024/11/01: Our paper "[Space-Bounded Quantum Interactive Proof Systems](https://arxiv.org/abs/2410.23958)" was on arXiv.
 * 2024/10/29: Our paper "[Sample-Optimal Quantum Estimators for Pure-State Trace Distance and Fidelity via Samplizer](https://arxiv.org/abs/2410.21201)" was on arXiv.